ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 ![Screenshot Starter Template Code](AFrame_Starter-Template-Source.png)

-- HTML (Hyper Text markup Language) ist die Sprache um Webseiten zu beschreiben.
+- HTML (Hyper Text markup Language) is the language used to describe web pages.
-- A-Frame nutzt diese Sprache um die Objekte der Szene zu beschreiben
+- A-Frame uses this language to describe the objects of the scene

 ---